xavierdhjr/msu-cse491-2013/day13.rst

     it print out, and why?

-11. When does __call__ in app.py get executed, and how does the server know when to eecute it?
+11. When does __call__ in app.py get executed, and how does the server know when to execute it?

 Minute Cards
 ------------